ricasbp/SOVACCINES/README.md

 ![SOCVacinnes](https://github.com/user-attachments/assets/a376d762-4be6-470f-84ea-2866520f98a4)

-The overall objective of this project was to develop a C application to simulate a generic request and response system, involving three different types of participants: clients, proxies, and servers.
-This application, named SOVACCINES, simulated the process of vaccine acquisition and distribution.
-In this context, clients represented healthcare and pharmaceutical facilities (e.g., Alvalade Health Center), proxies were distribution services (e.g., Alliance Healthcare, S.A.), and servers were pharmaceutical laboratories that produced and supplied vaccines (e.g., Johnson & Johnson, Ltd)
+The SOVACCINES project is a C-based application designed in Linux to simulate a distributed system for vaccine acquisition and distribution, involving three key participants: clients, proxies, and servers.
+Clients represent healthcare and pharmaceutical facilities (e.g., Alvalade Health Center), proxies act as distribution services (e.g., Alliance Healthcare, S.A.), and servers simulate pharmaceutical laboratories producing and supplying vaccines (e.g., Johnson & Johnson, Ltd).
+The system operates on a request-response architecture, emphasizing process management, shared memory handling, and synchronization mechanisms.
+Users can create and monitor requests through an interactive menu, with the project following modular design principles to ensure clear component separation and efficient simulation of real-world vaccine distribution workflows.

 # Collaborators